FTamas77/Theses_2025/InterpretableCausalML.md

 ## ✅ Final Summary

-- Traditional methods → More interpretable, but limited.
+- ML methods → Superior for complex data, personalized insights, and large-scale applications.
-- ML methods → More powerful, but black-box.
+- Traditional methods → More interpretable, but severely limited in capability.
-- Solution?
-Hybrid approaches, XAI techniques, and regulatory alignment.
+- The future?
+ML-based causal AI with integrated explainability techniques offering the best of both worlds.